here-be/snapdragon/README.md

 **AST node**

-When the parser finds a match, `pos()` is called, pushing a node onto the ast that looks something like:
+When the parser finds a match, `pos()` is called, pushing a token for that node onto the ast that looks something like:

 ```js
 { type: 'dot',